American Bresse Breed Club

 - Marketing strategies, systems, and tools

-While not purely necessary, acceptance of the American Bresse breed into the American Poultry Association is desirable.
+While not purely necessary, acceptance of the American Bresse breed into the American Poultry Association is a long-term goal.
 Recognition would help legitimize the breed, provide publicity within the poultry-breeding world, and help further the marketing goals of the American Bresse Breed Club.

-Steps to Establishing an American Bresse Breed Club
+Steps to a Functioning American Bresse Breed Club

 - Establish the structure for a breed club.
 Delineate and fill available club positions, such as secretary, treasurer, president, a cabinet of regional directors, VP of shows, VP of marketing/education and other roles as appropriate.
 Most of these roles are expected to be selected through member voting or by appointment.